 SPAC Litigation Alert: Kwame Amo v.
 MultiPlan

-On March 25, 2021, a shareholder of Corp. f/k/a Churchill Capital Corp III (“New Company”) filed a class action complaint alleging various breach of fiduciary duty claims stemming from a special purpose acquisition company, or “SPAC,” business combination transaction against the New Company, its board of directors (“Board”), and other related parties.
+On March 25, 2021, a shareholder of MultiPlan Corp. f/k/a Churchill Capital Corp III (“New Company”) filed a class action complaint alleging various breach of fiduciary duty claims stemming from a special purpose acquisition company, or “SPAC,” business combination transaction against the New Company, its board of directors (“Board”), and other related parties.
 The target of the SPAC was Polaris Parent Corp., the parent of MultiPlan.
 The case, filed in Delaware Chancery Court, is Kwame Amo v.
 MultiPlan Corp., C.A.
 No. 2021-0258.

 The allegations principally center on alleged conflicts of interest involving Michael Klein, a sponsor of several SPACs, and the members of the Board, whom plaintiff claims were incentivized to make a deal regardless of what was in the best interests of the SPAC’s investors.
 In particular, Mr. Klein and each of the Board members — who the plaintiff alleges were appointed due to familial, personal and financial ties to Mr. Klein — held “founder shares” that each acquired for de minimis consideration.
 Consistent with other SPAC business combinations, the founder shares converted into the same class of shares held by other investors only upon completion of the business combination, resulting in a significant gain for Mr. Klein and each Board member.
 In contrast, shareholders, like plaintiff, purportedly lost significant value on their investments as a result of a steep decline in New Company’s share price following the business combination.